EEC-Developers/eec_docs/USAGE.md

 ## Preprocessor

 `DEFINE/K` Define macro(s) on the commandline.
 Examples:
-   > ECX myprogg DEFINE MYSWITCH
+   > eec myprogg DEFINE MYSWITCH

-   > ECX myprogg DEFINE "MyMacroValue 100"
+   > eec myprogg DEFINE "MyMacroValue 100"

    Use ";" to separate multiple macros.

    You need "OPT PREPROCESS" in the source.

 `SHOWCONDSYMS/S` Show preprocessor symbols being used in conditional